 Diabetes management isn’t all about healthy eating.
 It is also important to get your daily dose of exercise.
-Staying active has many benefits, such as improving your mood, helping you staying fit and – especially important for those with diabetes – helping control your blood glucose level.
+Staying active has many benefits, such as improving your mood, helping you stay fit and – especially important for those with diabetes – helping control your blood glucose level.

 The types of exercises you do can vary.
 You can start with a walk around the block to get your blood pumping.
 As you progress, you can increase the intensity of your exercise to continue challenging yourself.
 As with any goal, starting small can increase your chances of obtaining the desired results.
 The most important thing is finding an exercise you enjoy and sticking to it.

 If you are pressed for time, taking a walk during your lunch break can clear your head and provide the exercise needed to control your condition.
-To make this fun, ask friends or family to join you on your search for a healthy lifestyle.
+To make this fun, ask friends or family to join you in your search for a healthy lifestyle.
 Getting a workout partner can hold you accountable and can also make your workouts more enjoyable.

 Take any medications for diabetes as directed by your provider.

 If your provider has prescribed medications, they are key to controlling diabetes and preventing complications of diabetes.
 Type 1 diabetes will require insulin.
 Type 2 diabetes can be treated with oral medications and/or insulin.